ottobolyos/samba/README.md

         * `mangled names = no; dos charset = CP850; unix charset = UTF-8`
     * added new environment variable to `FAIL_FAST` on user/group creation/errors/conflicts (#139)
 * 2024-07-05
-    * improved github workflow - don't fail if it just skipped the build.
+    * improved GitHub Workflow - don't fail if it just skipped the build.
     * sign images with cosign
 * 2024-05-27
     * added `.dockerignore` to exlcude unnecessary files and history
 * 2024-05-23
-    * updated github actions (see pull #131)
+    * updated GitHub actions (see pull #131)
     * fixed broken build/version
 * 2024-04-16
     * added `tzdata` package to support setting the timezone using an env